-2.1.4.
-Installation of New Secure Communications
+2.1.13 Installation of New Secure Communications

-The project will upgrade of nationwide VHF communications and supply and installation of VSAT secure communications system for satellite-based ground-to-ground communications.
+The project will upgrade the nationwide VHF communications and supply and installation of very small aperture terminal (VSAT) secure communications system for satellite-based ground-to-ground communications.
 The system will enable voice and data communications for airline operations via a full-mesh closed network connecting regional civil aviation authorities, airports and air services providers.
 The project will also finance a management contract, which will operate the network across the region.